Back to jobs

 The Role

-The ideal candidate brings strong CAD fundamentals, mechanical intuition, and a high level of ownership.
-You thrive in a fast-paced environment, enjoy working across multiple disciplines, and take pride in producing accurate, clean, and reliable technical drawings that teams can build from with confidence.
+The ideal candidate brings strong CAD fundamentals, deep mechanical intuition, and a high level of ownership.
+You have designed and built the things you draw, understand manufacturing best practices, and take pride in producing accurate, clean, and reliable models and drawings that engineers and technicians can execute with confidence.
+You thrive in a fast-paced, highly collaborative environment and are ready to take on increasing design responsibility as VEIR scales.

 What You’ll Do

-• Use your expertise with CAD software to create detailed technical drawings that meet industry and company standards.
+• Use your expertise with CAD software to create high-quality, manufacturable technical drawings and models that meet VEIR and industry standards.

-• Collaborate closely with Designers, Engineers, and Production teams to ensure accurate execution of designs.
+• Collaborate closely with Designers, Engineers, Manufacturing, and Operations teams to ensure designs are buildable, cost-effective, and accurately executed.

-• Develop detailed models and assemblies in SolidWorks based on customer drawings, engineering notes, and sketches.
+• Develop detailed 3D models and assemblies in SolidWorks based on engineering requirements, sketches, and system-level constraints.

-• Ensure accuracy by reading and interpreting orthographic (2D) and isometric (3D) designs and manufacturing drawings.
+• Interpret and produce orthographic (2D) and isometric (3D) drawings with proper GD&T and manufacturing best practices in mind.

-• Process Engineering Change Notices and Design Packages, ensuring release to all relevant departments.
+• Process Engineering Change Notices (ECNs/ECOs) and Design Packages, ensuring clear documentation, version control, and release to all relevant stakeholders.

-• Maintain and develop parametric drawing templates to streamline the design process.
+• Maintain and enhance parametric drawing templates and design libraries to improve efficiency and consistency across the engineering organization.

 Skills You Have

-• Basic proficiency with MS Office tools (Word, Excel, Outlook).
+• Proficiency with standard productivity tools (Word, Excel, Outlook).

 Who You Are